115 3 30 238 1

 When you actually enter the International Space Training Center (ISTC) area you will be divided into teams of 4.
-Gary Sinese (the actor who plays your trainer) appears via video to tell you how to carry out your assignments.
+Gina Torres (the actress who plays your trainer) appears via video to tell you how to carry out your assignments.

 When you enter the ride area you will be directed to line up in front of a door.
 Each entry has 2 lines.
 There are 4 places (positions) at each line.